 6. Overlooking Security Concerns

 When you go to a physical shop, you browse through products or services, pick up what you need and pay the total at the checkout.
-However on ecommerce websites the opposite is the case, the experience is not tangible, so it demands for a special credential of customer trust.
+However on ecommerce websites, the opposite is the case, the experience is not tangible, so it demands a special credential of customer trust.

 Concerns like identity theft, personal information protection, and misuse of private consumer data discourage people to conduct transactions online.